com-480-data-visualization/project-2023-data-divas/Milestone1/MILESTONE1.md

 ## Related work

-// put this here, was before in the dataset part: ...
-The data are presented in various formats, including tables, graphs, and interactive visualizations. ... //

 > - What others have already done with the data?

-From [Our World In Data - GHG by sector]([url](https://ourworldindata.org/emissions-by-sector#sector-by-sector-where-do-global-greenhouse-gas-emissions-come-from)), we could obtain the GHG emissions evolution by sector by the selected country, which help us have a great understanding about the CO2 emission trend in the country that audiences have interests.
+The webpages [Our World In Data - GHG emissions](https://ourworldindata.org/co2-and-greenhouse-gas-emissions) and [Our World In Data - GHG by sector](https://ourworldindata.org/emissions-by-sector#annual-greenhouse-gas-emissions-by-sector) both provide diverse analyses on the subject, using the data we selected in addition to others (e.g. temperature reports).
+The data are presented in various formats, including tables, graphs, and interactive visualizations.

 > - Why is your approach original?

-Compared to the research above, we produce a broader view about the CO2 emission around the world not just focusing on an interested country, therefore, the audience could compare the CO2 emission between countries.
-Besides, they could explore the CO2 emission information on the countries that they have not noticed before.
-What's more, we hope to make our visualization as interactive as possible so that audiences have higher flexibility to explore the information they want.
+We aim to produce a broad view about the GHG emissions around the world by having spatial and temporal informations provided at the same time.
+It would help the reader to better understand GHG emissions repartition and evolution.
+Besides, the user could explore the GHG emissions information on countries that they may not have noticed before.
+Finally, we hope to make our visualization as interactive as possible so that the users have a high flexibility in exploring the information they want.

 > - What source of inspiration do you take?
 Visualizations that you found on other websites or magazines (might be unrelated to your data).

-Our source of inspiration is from [worldpoverty]([url](https://worldpoverty.io/map)) website, which produces a interactive world map with high flexibility.
+A source of inspiration is from [worldpoverty]([url](https://worldpoverty.io/map)) website, which produces a interactive world map with high flexibility.
 Our goal is trying to visualize the information in a convienient, concise and polished way.